Filing an Unemployment Claim

 File for unemployment in the first week that you lose your job or have your hours reduced.
 Your claim begins the Sunday of the week you applied for unemployment.
 You must serve a one-week unpaid waiting period on your claim before you are paid UI benefits.
 The waiting period can only be served if you certify for benefits and meet all eligibility requirements for that week.
 Your first certification will usually include the one-week unpaid waiting period and one week of payment if you meet eligibility requirements for both weeks.
 Certify for benefits every two weeks to continue receiving benefit payments.

 A regular unemployment insurance benefit year ends 12 months after the claim started.

-You must reapply for a new claim (even if you are currently on an extension) if you earned enough wages in the last 18 months and are still unemployed or working part time.
+You must reapply for a new claim if you earned enough wages in the last 18 months and are still unemployed or working part time.
 We will notify you when your new claim is processed.
 This usually takes two to three weeks.

 - If you’re unsure if you have enough wages as reported by an employer, log in to UI OnlineSM and select File New Claim.
 We will do one of the following: